Surfing in Gotland: Surf Sweden’s Mystical Island

 Best Season to Surf Gotland

-- The High Swell Season: September to March.
+- The Swell Season: October to March.
 This period experiences the strongest Baltic energy.
-The swells are more frequent and provide powerful rides through sections that can become quite hollow during autumn and winter gales.
+The swells are more frequent in autumn and winter gales.
 The offshore winds are more common, though the water and air temperatures require high-quality winter gear.

 Surf Spots and Beaches in Gotland